Last updated: 16 February 2019, 23:03

 Approximate position of km posts

-The sketchmap reproduced here illustrates the Danube Waterway from Smederevo in Serbia (formerly part of Yugoslavia) to Bazias in Romania.
+The sketchmap reproduced here illustrates a 50km length of the Danube Waterway from Smederevo in Serbia (formerly part of Yugoslavia) to Bazias in Romania.
 North is to the right (thus West is at the top) and the flow of the river is top to bottom.

 One consequence of the internationalisation was the creation of a continuous run of marker posts at 1km intervals, starting at the Black Sea and extending upstream to the head of navigation.
 Note that, uniquely amongst European rivers, the Danube is calibrated with the 0km point at the mouth of the river on the Black Sea coast of Ukraine, not at the source.